dorushugo/nourrishare/README.md

-# NourriShare
+# NourriShare - Sell your meal to your coworkers!

-A new Flutter project.

-## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+FlutterFlow mobile app project that have been deployed on the App Store in beta version.